MonisolaOye/Superstore-Dataset/README.md

 _TOP5 Products in sales_

-The SUM function was used to calcualte the total sales for each product sub-category and ordered in descending order to get the top5 products in sales as shown in the image below;
+The SUM function was used to calculate the total sales for each product sub-category and ordered in descending order to get the top5 products in sales as shown in the image below;

 ```sql
 SELECT round(sum(sales),1) as sales, Sub_Category